ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

 ## REFERENCES/OWNERSHIP
-- structs and values in generally are placed on stack by default, general way to heap alloc is pointer wrappers like `Box` or `Rc`
 - references are a "pointer" to data, and in rust they also mean borrowing the data from an owner
 - 2 main rules of references
     - a owner can lend out one mutable reference